Last Updated on

 Other yard debris such as straw, wood ash, weeds, etc. There’s a lot of compostable materials you can use.
 You can even chop twigs, tree branches, trunks, etc.

 Basically, if it grows, it goes!
-(As a general rule, for the beginner composter, this excludes meat and dairy products.)
+You can toss many things in your compost heap.
+As a general rule, for the beginner composter, this excludes meat and dairy products.

 4. Think about worms.
 Do I need worms to compost?